lpenz/ghaction-packagecloud/README.md

 .deb files to push.

 If not specified, use all .deb files under the current directory.
+If none are found, search in all subdirectories.

 ## Using in other environments